Whitey Bulger: Family

-Bulger had two younger brothers, William Michael "Billy" Bulger (born 1934) and John "Jackie" P. Bulger (born 1938).
+Bulger had two younger brothers, William Michael "Billy" Bulger (born 1934) and John "Jackie" P. Bulger (1938–2026).
 William Bulger served in the military during the Korean War but was never posted to Korea.
 He was formerly an influential leader of the Democratic Party in Massachusetts.
 In a long political career, William rose to become President of the Massachusetts Senate.
 After his retirement he was appointed President of the University of Massachusetts system.

 In December 2002, William Bulger appeared before the House Committee on Oversight and Government Reform and refused to testify, citing his Fifth Amendment right against self-incrimination.
 In April 2003, the committee voted "to grant William Bulger immunity to obtain information concerning Whitey's whereabouts and the FBI's misuse of informants."

 In June 2003, William appeared before the committee, where he was grilled by legislators from both parties.
 He testified: "I do not know where my brother is.
 I do not know where he has been over the past eight years.
 I have not aided James Bulger in any way while he has been a fugitive."
 He added: "while I worried about my brother, I now recognize that I didn't fully grasp the dimensions of his life.
 Few people probably did.
 By definition, his was a secretive life.
 His actions were covert, hidden even from—or perhaps hidden especially from those who loved and cared about him.
 The subject that interests so many, the life and the activities of my brother James is painful and difficult for me."

 William said that the only contact with his brother during the fugitive years was a short telephone call in January 1995, shortly after his brother was indicted.
-Following this testimony, Massachusetts governor Mitt Romney waged an extended and ultimately successful effort to get William to resign from the presidency of the University of Massachusetts, which he finally did in August 2003.
+Following this testimony, Massachusetts governor Mitt Romney waged an extended and ultimately successful effort to get William to resign from the presidency of the University of Massachusetts, which he did in August 2003.

 John "Jackie" Bulger, a retired Massachusetts court clerk magistrate, was convicted in April 2003 of committing perjury in front of two grand juries regarding sworn statements he gave concerning contacts with his fugitive brother.